 Community-engaged research can:

-- Address health disparities by making sure that research is designed to address the needs of communities most at risk.
-It’s important to include people with different backgrounds and experiences in research studies to make sure the results reflect all people.
+- Address differences in health outcomes by designing research to focus on the needs of at-risk communities.
+Including people with different backgrounds and experiences is important in research studies to ensure the results reflect the whole community.

-- Build trust in science by including people from the community in research projects as equal partners from the start.
-This ensures that everyone clearly understands what is being studied, how the study is being conducted, and what the findings mean.
+- Build trust in science by including people from the community as equal partners in research projects from the start.
+This ensures that everyone clearly understands what is being studied, how the study is being handled, and what the findings mean.

 - Improve health knowledge by working with trusted messengers, such as family doctors and pastors, who listen to the questions, worries, and fears that people share and provide accurate information to address these issues.